qodo-ai/pr-agent/docs/docs/tools/repo_statistics.md

 ### Metrics Analyzed

-- **Median time to merge:** The median time it takes for PRs to be merged after opening
-- **Average time to merge:** The average time it takes for PRs to be merged after opening
+- **Time to merge:** The median and average time it takes for PRs to be merged after opening
-- **Median time to first comment:** The median time it takes to get the first comment on a PR
-- **Average time to first comment:** The average time it takes to get the first comment on a PR
+- **Time to first comment:** The median and average time it takes to get the first comment on a PR

 ### Usage